tecladocode/web-dev-bootcamp/curriculum/section06/lectures/06_jinja2_loops/README.md

 ## Looping Through List Objects

-In this section, we'll see how you can add *for loop* based logic to your Jinja2 template.
+In this section, we'll see how you can add *for loop* logic to your Jinja2 template.
 Make a template named `for_loop.html` and place that in your Flask project's `/templates` folder.
 Then, add the following contents to the template:

 ```html
 <!-- templates/for_loop.html -->